 “Danny Boy” banned from New York Irish pub

-I can’t say that I was disappointed to hear that the song “Danny Boy” has been banned from an Irish pub in new York for the month of March in the run-up to St. Patrick’s Day.
-Despite having a reputation as one of the quintessential Irish ballads, it’s another pure product of Tin Pan Alley.
+I can’t say that I was disappointed to hear that the song “Danny Boy” has been banned from New York’s Foley’s Irish pub for the month of March in the run-up to St. Patrick’s Day.

-The song was written by an English lawyer Frederick Weatherly in 1913, based on the traditional Irish melody “Derry Air” (or “Londonderry Air” – explained in the book).
-Apparently, he had never even visited Ireland.
-It went on to become a hit when recorded by opera singer Ernestine Schumann-Heink in 1913.
+Apparently, Weatherly had never even visited Ireland.
+The song went on to become a hit when recorded by opera singer Ernestine Schumann-Heink in 1913.
 Despite being massively popular in New York and elsewhere, it is rarely sung in Ireland – which has enough big ballads without importing others.
+Judy Garland, Bing Crosby, Johnny Cash and Elvis Presley have all done memorable versions.

 “Danny Boy” is, nonetheless, a classic weepie although it’s not clear whether it is a lover or a mother speaking to the departing Danny.
 Who could resist the maudlin sentiment of: